 - 2 Knorr vegetarian bullion cubes

-- up to 2 t sugar (if squash is not sweet)
+- 2 t sugar or less, in case squash is not sweet